Planet of the Apes

 The men travel through desolate wasteland, coming across eerie scarecrow-like figures and a freshwater lake with lush vegetation.
 While the men are swimming, their clothes are stolen and shredded by primitive mute humans.
 Soon after, armed gorillas raid a cornfield where the humans are gathering food.
 Taylor is shot in the throat as he and the others are captured.
 Dodge is killed and Landon is rendered unconscious in the chaos.
 Taylor is taken to Ape City.
 Two chimpanzees, animal psychologist Zira and surgeon Galen, save Taylor's life, though his throat injury renders him temporarily mute.

 Taylor is placed with a captive woman, whom he later names Nova.
 He observes an advanced society of talking apes with a strict caste system: gorillas are the military force and laborers; orangutans oversee government and religion; and intellectual chimpanzees are mostly scientists and doctors.
 The ape society is a theocracy, while the apes consider the primitive humans as vermin to be hunted and either killed outright, enslaved, or used in scientific experiments.
-Taylor convinces Zira and her fiancé, Cornelius, that he is as intelligent as they are by making a paper airplane.
+Taylor convinces Zira and her fiancé, Cornelius, that he is as intelligent as they are by communicating through written messages and by making a paper airplane.
 Dr. Zaius, their orangutan superior, arranges for Taylor to be castrated against Zira's protests.
 Taylor escapes and finds Dodge's stuffed corpse on display in a museum.
 He is soon recaptured, and regains his voice, which alarms the apes.

 A hearing to determine Taylor's origins is convened.
 Taylor mentions his two comrades, learning that Landon was lobotomized and rendered catatonic.
 Believing Taylor either is from an unknown human tribe beyond their borders or was the subject of a mad scientist who gave him the power of speech, Zaius privately threatens to castrate and lobotomize Taylor for refusing to reveal his origins.
 With help from Zira's nephew Lucius, Zira and Cornelius free Taylor and Nova and take them to the Forbidden Zone, a taboo region outside Ape City where Taylor's ship crashed.
 Ape law has ruled the area out of bounds for centuries.
 Cornelius and Zira are intent to gather proof of an earlier non-simian civilization – which Cornelius discovered a year earlier – to be cleared of heresy; Taylor focuses on proving he comes from a different planet.